AQuadroTeam/PySettings/README.md

 * Python 2.7

 ## Install
-*just put PySettings folder on your package folder.
+* just put PySettings folder on your package folder.

 ## Usage
-from you code, from Settings import SettingsManager, and then call SettingsManager.getSettings() to have a SettingsObject instance.
+from you code, from PySettings import SettingsManager, and then call SettingsManager.getSettings() to have a SettingsObject instance.
 From SettingsObject you can retrieve all configurations you need.

 ## Configuration